 The applicant or license holder must have written procedures for obtaining a medical intervention for a client, that are approved in writing by a physician who is licensed under chapter 147, advanced practice registered nurse who is licensed under chapter 148, or physician assistant who is licensed under chapter 147A, unless:

 (1) the license holder does not provide a service under section 245G.21; and

-(2) a medical intervention is referred to 911, the emergency telephone number, or the client's physician or advanced practice registered nurse.
+(2) a medical intervention is referred to 911, the emergency telephone number, or the client's physician, advanced practice registered nurse, or physician assistant.

 The license holder must have access to and document the availability of a licensed mental health professional to provide diagnostic assessment and treatment planning assistance.

 (a) A license holder must meet the requirements in this subdivision if a service provided includes the administration of medication.

 (b) A staff member, other than a licensed practitioner or nurse, who is delegated by a licensed practitioner or a registered nurse the task of administration of medication or assisting with self-medication, must: